SKyletoft/mop_templates/vsc_gui/templates/basic/README.md

 This template requires SimServer to be installed from gbgmv.se.
 The Clangd (and not Microsoft's C/C++) and Clang-format extensions are recommended but not required.

-Windows users also need to install CodeLite from the same site.

 Debian based Linux users require the following packages from the repo:

 `gdb-multiarch` `make` `gcc-arm-none-eabi` `libnewlib-arm-none-eabi` `libnewlib-nano-arm-none-eabi`